pachuco/Shi-PaintAndChat/README.md

 # Shi-PaintAndChat
-Amalgamation of ShiPainter and PaintChat 3.66
+Amalgamation of ShiPainter and PaintChat Client 3.66